 Participation is easy!
 Below are the five steps:

-2. Find a lodging and a project it supports.
+Find an accommodation and a project it supports.

 Choose the supplies you wish to bring from the specific items requested.

 Drop off the supplies at the accommodation.